denoland/celld/docs/pingora_hyper.md

 process communication, background service management, and TCP-based inter-node communication.

-**✅ UPDATE: The critical memory buffering issues have been resolved with Phase 10 streaming implementation.
+**✅ FINAL UPDATE: Phase 10 BoxBody migration is complete and all critical memory buffering issues have been fully resolved.
 The bridge is now production-ready for large files and streaming responses, with O(buffer_size) memory usage regardless of content size.**

-**Key Achievement**: Direct streaming pass-through eliminates the memory bottleneck that previously made the implementation unsuitable for production use with large content.
+**Key Achievement**: Complete BoxBody migration with direct upstream-to-client streaming eliminates all memory buffering that previously made the implementation unsuitable for production use with large content.

+**Production Status**: Ready for deployment with true zero-copy streaming support.